 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Balwynn are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Balwynn include Baldwin, Baldwine, Baldwyn, Baldwyne, Baldwynn and others.

 Early Notables of the Balwynn family (pre 1700)

 Another 72 words (5 lines of text) are included under the topic Early Balwynn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Balwynn family to Ireland

 Some of the Balwynn family moved to Ireland, but this topic is not covered in this excerpt.

 Another 185 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Balwynn family to the New World and Oceana
+Migration of the Balwynn family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Balwynn, or a variant listed above: George Baldwin who settled in Boston Massachusetts in 1620; Edward who settled in Virginia in 1650; and Richard in Boston in 1638.
 In Newfoundland, Mary and Richard were planters in 1724 in Placienta.

 - ^ Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
 Westminster: John Bower Nichols and Sons, 1866, Print.